MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/working-with-local-content.md

 ###### Origin-based DOM APIs

-`NavigateToString` has `about:blank` as its document URI, and `null` as its origin.
-This means you cannot use any DOM API that depends on the origin, such as `localStorage` or `indexedDB`.
+A document loaded by using the `NavigateToString` method has its location set to `about:blank` and its origin set to `null`.
+This means that web APIs that depend on an origin being defined, such as `localStorage` or `indexedDB`, can't be used.

 ###### DOM APIs requiring secure context

-Some newer browser features are limited to https URLs and are not available to the `about:blank` URI that `NavigateToString` uses.
-This includes features such as webcam APIs, geolocation APIs, and notification APIs.
-For more information, see [Secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
+Some web APIs are limited to secure HTTPS URLs only and are not available to documents loaded via the `NavigateToString` method because their location is set to `about:blank`.
+This includes APIs such as `navigator.mediaDevices.getUserMedia()` to acquire video or sound, `navigator.geolocation.getCurrentPosition()` to access the device's location, or `Notification.requestPermission()` to request the user's permission to display notifications.
+See [Secure contexts](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) on MDN for more information.

 ###### Dynamic content

-When loading local content via `NavigateToString`, you are directly providing the local content as the method parameter.
-This means you are totally in control of the local content at runtime, and you can dynamically produce whatever local content you like.
+When loading local content via the `NavigateToString` method, you're directly providing the content as a parameter to the method.
+This means you are in control of the content at runtime, and you can dynamically generate it if needed.

 ###### Additional web resources

-`NavigateToString` has the drawback that you can only specify the string content of the HTML document; there's no way to represent additional web resources, such as CSS, images, or script.
-Instead, to reference additional web resources from your HTML document, you must use one of the other approaches described in this article, or represent those additional web resources inline in the HTML document.
+Loading local content by using the `NavigateToString` method doesn't make it possible for the resulting document to reference additional web resources such as CSS, image, or script files.
+The method only lets you specify the string content of the HTML document.
+To reference additional web resources from your HTML document, use one of the other approaches described in this article, or represent those additional web resources inline in the HTML document.

 ###### Additional web resources resolved in WebView2 process